Banba (album)

 Banba is an album released by Irish folk group Clannad in 1993 on BMG records.
 It was re-issued in 2005 with the Afterlife mix bonus track of "I Will Find You".
 Banba was nominated for a Grammy Award for Best New Age Album, but was the runner-up to Spanish Angel by Paul Winter Consort.

+Reaching a UK chart position of number five, it is Clannad's most commercially successful studio album in the United Kingdom.